gabrielalao/blog-with-laravel-vue/README.md

-# Making simple blog using laravel and vue 2
+# Blog with laravel and vue 2